vaishakp/ce-stm-tgr/measurement_objectives.md

 ### 1. Does general relativity correctly describe the dynamics of compact binary systems?

-Only one of the below redundant set of tests that can be validated with full stochastic sampling will be retained for the STM report.
+Only one of the below redundant tests that can be validated with full stochastic sampling will be retained for the STM report.

 ### 1. Inspiral: TIGER/FTI/Parspec
        TIGER: Shaun/Krishnendu (-1 PN) (stochastic sampling)